rodolfodpk/go-crablet/README.md

 The documentation has been split into several files for better organization:

-- [Installation and Development Tools](docs/installation.md) - How to install and set up the development environment
-- [Overview and Key Concepts](docs/overview.md) - Introduction to DCB and its key concepts
+- [Overview](docs/overview.md): High-level overview of go-crablet
+- [Installation](docs/installation.md): Installation and setup guide
+- [Tutorial](docs/tutorial.md): Step-by-step guide to get started with go-crablet
-- [State Projection](docs/state-projection.md) - Details about state projection and PostgreSQL streaming
+- [State Projection](docs/state-projection.md): Detailed guide on state projection
-- [Examples](docs/examples.md) - Usage examples and patterns
+- [Examples](docs/examples.md): Practical examples and use cases

 ## Quick Start